 - Internet of Things—Architecture (IoT-A) [resulting from European commission funded initiatives, www.iot-a.eu]

 - Standard for an Architectural Framework for the Internet of Things (IoT) [standards.ieee]

 - Tthe Arrowhead Framework [academic European best practices framework, www.arrowhead.eu].

 More important, however, are the lessons learned from our own practical experience which we can share and utilize in different industry scenarios.
 See for instance the E.ON Case study.

 Data Ductus primarily offers these services to clients in industries such as Energy & Utilities, Automotive, Manufacturing, Transportation, and Mining.

 - Avoid pitfalls in a rapidly evolving domain where experience is key.
 Data Ductus offers a rich frame of reference to help clients find optimal solutions.

 - Enable continued agile business development based on a platform that simplifies – and partly automates – the generation of service interfaces which vertical applications can consume.

 - Develop a robust technical solution with quick initial first deployment and continued support throughout its life-time.

 Data Ductus advisory services help clients plan and organize IoT platform and hybrid integration initiatives, to purchase and jump-start the implementation of suitable software solutions.
-To help clients get started, Data Ductus offers a suite of workshops aiming at creating a first pilot, see the Packaged Services section further down on this page.
+To help clients get started, Data Ductus offers workshops to prepare your organization and technical platforms for system agility and DevOps.